knowledges

 • High current density: Increases the deposition rate but can lead to rougher, less uniform deposits.
 Extremely high current densities may cause "burning" or dendritic growth of the copper, resulting in a powdery or spongy deposit.

-The optimal current density depends on the specific application and desired properties of the copper coating.
+The optimal current density depends on the specific application and desired properties of the copper deposition.
 It often requires experimentation and fine-tuning to achieve the best results.

 2. Electrolyte composition: